Hungary–Slovakia relations: 1993–1998

 The relations were strained from the very beginning of Slovakia's existence as an independent state in 1993 due to Hungary's refusal to sign the treaty declaring inviolability of the mutual boundaries and also because Hungary declared its intent to interfere into Slovak internal affairs with the objective of Hungarian minority protection, which was perceived as unacceptable in Slovakia.

-In 1995 the Slovak language law came into force, which demanded that civil servants speak it and imposed fines on the use of foreign languages on public documents or in broadcasting without a translation into the state language.
+In 1995 the Slovak language law came into force, which demanded that civil servants speak it and imposed fines on the use of foreign languages on public documents or in broadcasting without a translation into the state language, with some exceptions, like songs in other languages being played on the radio.
 National minorities were exempt from several of its provisions.
 The sections about the fines were later deemed unconstitutional by the Slovak constitutional court and henceforth abolished in 1999.
 In 2009, the Slovak Language Law made the use of the minority language in official communication punishable in towns and villages where the ethnic community now made up less than 20 percent of the total population.
 All documentation of minority schools should be duplicated in the state language.
 The law stipulates that the names of streets and buildings anywhere in Slovakia must be stated in Slovak and it also introduces sanctions of up to €5,000 ($7,000) on those who break rules promoting the use of Slovak in public and for municipalities and public offices for not using Slovak "properly."

 Since both Slovakia and Hungary were aspiring for EU membership at the time, in 1995 Hungarian prime minister Gyula Horn along with his Slovak counterpart Vladimír Mečiar were pressured into signing a bilateral treaty.
 This treaty included measures for guaranteeing the minority rights for both countries and also a pledge not to consider the treatment of the Hungarian minority in Slovakia as an internal affair and vice versa.
 This last provision has been subsequently ignored by Vladimír Mečiar's and Robert Fico's administration as well.
 Mečiar even suggested a complete population exchange at a bilateral negotiation with Horn in 1997.